servoskinner/commanders/readme.md

   - *No enemy units* on *surrounding* tiles (8-neighbourhood)

 ### Move
-Units can move on any *adjacent* tile (one tile in any direction, *except for diagonals*) **once** per turn and **before** attacking.
+Units can move to any *adjacent* tile (also known as *4-neighbourhood*: up, down, left, right, but *not diagonally*) **once** per turn and **before** attacking.
+A player can make two controlled adjacent units exchange places, if they both are eligible to move. (*NOT IMPLEMENTED YET*)

 ### Attack
-Units can attack any target on *surrounding* tiles (3x3 region with the card in its center) and only **once** per turn.
+Units can attack any target on *surrounding* tiles (known as *8-neighbourhood*: neighbouring tiles in all directions, *including diagonals*) and only **once** per turn.

-When combat between two units is resolved, the one with **least** combat power is *destroyed*, while the **other** has its power value *reduced* by that of former.
-The defending unit is marked as *Overwhelmed* until the beginning of its owner's turn.
+In combat, the unit with **least** combat power is *destroyed*, while the other has the first's power subtracted from its own.
+The defending unit is marked as **Overwhelmed** until the beginning of its owner's turn - this makes it more vulnerable to subsequent attacks *(see below)*

 **Advantage** is a frequently used mechanic that makes units inflict bonus damage *before* the resolution of combat.
-If one or both units engaged in a fight have this property, the one with **least** advantage is dealt the difference in both units' advantage values before basic combat rules are applied.
+If one or both units engaged in a fight have nonzero advantage, the one with **least** advantage is dealt the difference in both units' advantage values before basic combat rules are resolved.
 Units that do not have advantage as basic abitily are treated as if they have 0 as its value.

-If a unit that has already been marked as *Overwhelmed* is attacked, the attacker gains **1** advantage bonus that wears off after the combat, meaning that attacking a single target with multiple units yields you extra difference in combat power.
+If a unit that has already been marked as *Overwhelmed* is attacked, the attacker gains **1 bonus advantage** until end of combat.
+This makes attacking with multiple units simultaneously, starting with the weakest ones, the most favorable strategy.

+## Deck design

+it should have more than around 30 cards and copies will be limited or something, and it will be really hard to build a crappy one because i don't want people to gravitate towards three and a half best-performing decks like they do in m:tg or hearthstone